 Section 02: EDU 101: Around the World in 15 Weeks: A Look Inside Comparative Education

-This freshman seminar on comparative education provides you the student with information and concepts for comparing different school systems, their contexts, and educational outcomes.
-At the completion of the course you will be able to analyze what makes the United States' education system unique and which aspects of education systems throughout the world make them unique.
-This ability is important for future educators who want to learn about creating their education philosophy but also for those who are interested in improving the education system overall.
-Each class will cover a major topic in comparative education, which will involve reading, discussion, and exploring the educational world around us.
-Various writings over the text and our interpretation of the theory is essential as well as venturing out onto our own campus to compare different types of perspectives (professors and students).
+This freshman seminar on comparative education provides students with information and concepts for comparing different school systems, their contexts, and educational outcomes.
+At the completion of the course, you will be able to analyze what makes the United States' education system unique and which aspects of education systems throughout the world make them unique.
+This ability is important for future educators who want to learn about creating their education philosophy, but it's also important for those who are interested in improving the education system overall.
+Each class will cover a major topic in comparative education, which will involve reading, discussing, and exploring the educational world around us.
+Various writings over the text and our interpretation of the theory is essential, as well as venturing out onto our own campus to compare different types of perspectives (professors and students).
 This introductory course on comparative education is a crucial and exciting stepping-stone to your educational career.

 Time Offered: M 2:00-2:50PM/ LARC 214/ Dr. Robyne Elder